Tortudereli/lol-autopick/README.md

 ## Changelog
 ### v1.0.2
 - During champion selection, the ability to leave the lobby without closing the client (commonly known as 'dodging' in the community) has been added.
+The action might not happen with a single click.
+Click the button multiple times in succession to make sure it works.
 ### v1.0.1
 - A 7-second delay was added to showing the selected champion during the champion selection preparation stage.